-The Company leases office space in Cambridge, Massachusetts, New York, New York and as of July 2021, San Francisco, California, pursuant to short-term arrangements.
-The Cambridge and San Francisco leases are on a month-to-month basis, requiring one month's notice before termination.
-The New York lease is renewable on a quarterly basis and the last renewal extended the lease term until March 31, 2022.
+The Company leases office space in Cambridge, Massachusetts, New York, New York and San Francisco, California, pursuant to short-term arrangements.
+The Cambridge lease is on a month-to-month basis, requiring one month's notice before termination.
+The New York and San Francisco lease is renewable on a yearly basis and the last renewal extended the lease term until February 28, 2024 and July 31, 2023 respectively.
 These lease agreements include payments for lease and non-lease components and the Company has elected to not separate such components and these payments were recognized as rent expense.